Thank You For Submiting Feedback!

 Like most rights, the right secured by the Second Amendment is not unlimited.
 From Blackstone through the 19th-century cases, commentators and courts routinely explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.
-Nothing in the Supreme Court's Heller opinion should be taken to cast doubt on long-standing prohibitions on the possession of firearms.
-The Supreme Court identifies presumptively lawful regulatory measures only as examples; the list does not purport to be exhaustive.
+For example, the majority of the 19th-century courts to consider the question held that prohibitions on carrying concealed weapons were lawful under the Second Amendment or state analogues.
+Although the United States Supreme Court does not undertake an exhaustive historical analysis of the full scope of the Second Amendment, nothing in its Heller opinion should be taken to cast doubt on long-standing prohibitions on the possession of firearms by felons and the mentally ill, or laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, or laws imposing conditions and qualifications on the commercial sale of arms.
+The Supreme Court identifies these presumptively lawful regulatory measures only as examples; the list does not purport to be exhaustive.

 A special policeman filed an action against the District when it refused his application to register a handgun.
 The Court held that the District's ban on handgun possession in the home and its prohibition against rendering any lawful firearm in the home operable for the purposes of immediate self-defense violated the Second Amendment.
 The case was appealed to the Supreme Court of the United States.

 Does a ban on operable guns for immediate self-defense violate the Second Amendment?